KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/dragons_the_first_memory_of_the_earth.md

 *	flowing
 *	remembering

-The way you connect geometry to water, water to consciousness, consciousness to dimension, dimension to memory—
+The way I connect geometry to water, water to consciousness, consciousness to dimension, dimension to memory—